kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Set override from barometer**: If you know the current sea level pressure for your location, you can set the elevation override using the barometer (only sets it once).
 Only available on devices with a barometer.

 ## Sensors > Barometer
 The barometer is used to measure air pressure.
 It can be used to predict the weather or determine your altitude.
-To adjust barometer settings, go to Trail Sense Settings > Sensors > Barometer.
+To adjust barometer settings, go to Ocean Sense Settings > Sensors > Barometer.

 If you have the Weather Monitor (see the Weather tool) enabled, you will see a chart of the barometric pressure history as recorded by your device.
 The colored line represents the calibrated pressure while the gray line represents the raw pressure.
 When you adjust the settings, the chart will update to show the new calibrated pressure.
 The goal is to have the colored line smoothly follow the gray line.